Mintbase/mintbase-js/packages/sdk/README.md

   // the smart contract address for which we will call
   // most of the time, this will be supplied as an environment variable
   contractAddress: 'mytokencontract.mintbase1.near',

   // the smart contract method
   methodName: 'transfer',

   // the arguments supplied to the method
   args: { receiver_id: 'bob.near', token_id: '123' },

   // how much gas you would like to send
   // you will be refunded unused gas so MAX_GAS is always a safe bet
   gas: MAX_GAS,

+  // most methods require the min amount of deposit (ONE_YOCTO) to be accepted.
-  // in some cases such as by, the deposit amount
+  // in some cases deposit amount is the amount of currency to be transfer,
   deposit: ONE_YOCTO,
 }